pascme05/optiPWM/README.md

 # Publication

 # Dependencies
-The BaseNILM Toolkit was implemented using the following dependencies:
+The BaseNILM optiPWM toolkit was implemented using the following dependencies:
-- Python 3.8
-- Tensorflow 2.5.0
-- Keras 2.4.3

-For GPU based calculations CUDA in combination with cuDNN has been used, utilizing the Nvidia RTX 3000 series for calculation.
-The following versions have been tested and proven to work with the BaseNILM toolkit:
-- CUDA 11.4
-- DNN 8.2.4
-- Driver 472.39
+- MATLAB 2021 R1

 # Usage